sithmel/Do-androids-dream-of-electric-duck/README.md

 ![A book](./imgs/book.jpg "A book")

 Note: Welcome to my session,
-has anybody ever watched "Blade Runner" or read "Do androids dream of electric sheep?" please raise your hands.
+has anybody here ever watched "Blade Runner" or read "Do androids dream of electric sheep?" please raise your hands.
 Well for those who have not, let me tell you a spoiler-free introduction.
 ---
 <!-- .slide: data-background="./imgs/andy-kelly-402111-unsplash.jpg" -->
 Note: Set in a dystopian future, most of human beings have left Earth for other planets.
 They managed the hardness of these unhospitable colonies with the help of humanoid replicants.
-The main character is a bounty hunter whose mission is to find and "retire" renegade androids.
+The main character is a bounty hunter whose mission is to find and "retire" renegade androids, hidden on the post-apocalyptic earth.
 ---
 Note: Androids development is now so advanced that the latest Nexus model is indistinguishable from authentic human beings.
-Some of them feature memory implant and are not aware of being synthetic humanoids.
-To tell if someone is an android, they have to pass the Voight-Kampff empathy test with questions such as:
+Some of them feature memory implants and are not aware of being synthetic humanoids.
+Bounty hunters are able to recognise androids administering them the Voight-Kampff empathy test.
+Asking questions designed to elicit a emotional response, like for example:

 "You're watching TV.
 Suddenly you realise there's a wasp crawling on your arm.
 You..."

-But even this test is not 100% reliable anymore.
+But even this test is not 100% reliable with the latest Nexus model.
 ---
 ### Fake or authentic?
 Note: It is a commonplace to say that the work of Philip K. Dick is centrally concerned with the question of what is real.